Schools and Colleges - Partnership History

 Where does the money come from?

-+A grant of around £2million is shared between the five partnerships based on pupil numbers and fsm as a proxy for deprivation.
++A grant of around £3million is shared between four partnerships and two smaller MAT groups based on pupil numbers and fsm as a proxy for deprivation.
 This money is drawn from the High Needs section of the DSG.

 +Additional funding from High Needs allocated for a small number of students as part of an EHCP